Wild Animals in Hong Kong

 Deter Suspected Feeding Activities

-In addition to conveying the message on not feeding wild animals, during the operation of educational booth, OPCFHK team often observe some suspected feeding activites.
+In addition to conveying the message on not feeding wild animals, during the operation of educational booth, OPCFHK team often observe some suspected feeding activities.
 For instance, people are holding human food in the presence of monkeys or deliberately leave bulk food behind.
 Hence, OPCFHK team spares no effort to stop any suspected feeding activities on site.

 Get Involved

 Passionate in spreading the words and helping the precious wild life in Hong Kong?
-Join us and be our volunteer! “'Don’t Feed Wild Animals' Volunteer Programme 2019/20" aims to promote the message of not feeding wild animals whilst engaging the public to be a conservation ambassador.
+Join us and be our volunteer! “'Don’t Feed Wild Animals' Volunteer Programme" aims to promote the message of not feeding wild animals whilst engaging the public to be a conservation ambassador.
 For more details, please click here.